 Normally, we like to talk about growing marijuana or about products related to growing marijuana.
 However given public demand, we are here with something a little different but on similar lines this time.
 A lot of people have asked us in comments and over mail about growing succulents.
 While these are not your typical plants that we like to talk about, but for your benefit, we are sharing this article on how to grow succulents from seeds – this is a complete beginner’s guide which will help you grow your succulents in a careful manner.

 We shall first begin by talking about what succulents are, what are the different kinds of succulents and why should you be growing them using seeds.
-We shall then present you with a step by step guide of growing succulent using seeds.
+We shall then present you with a step-by-step guide of growing succulent using seeds.
 We shall finish off with a small commentary about growing succulents vs growing marijuana, and then answer some frequently asked questions about growing these plants before we conclude.

 What Are Succulents?

-Over the past few years, more and more people have taken to growing plants at home and gardening as a trend is getting a major boost.
+Over the past few years, more and more people have taken to growing plants at home, and gardening as a trend is getting a major boost.
 Especially as the work-from-home and stay-at-home culture peaks during the ongoing pandemic, it is possible that more and more people will be working out of home for a longer duration and hence the gardening culture is quite important to understand.
 Succulents are among some of the most popular plants that can be grown at home right from a seed level.

 To answer the basic question, ‘succulents’ is a term used to refer to those plants which tend to store a lot of water in their leaves.
 Broadly speaking, most of these plants have leaves which are fleshier than other plants.
 An interesting thing about these plants is that they tend to thrive in places which are rather dry and arid – and do not have a lot of moisture in the air.
 These plants need to be provided with the right amount of water, but once they get their water, they tend to store it in their leaves and can then survive long periods without moisture or watering thanks to the water that they have stored.

-These plants thrive best in warm and dry weathers since they store their water in their leaves.
+These plants thrive best in warm and dry weather since they store their water in their leaves.
 If the weather gets colder, the problem that emerges is that their leaves might freeze over due to the water content and get damaged.
 Hence, they need warm and dry conditions to thrive.
 Another great thing about succulents is that they make the perfect ‘houseplants’.
-If you are looking for a plant which grows under basic lighting conditions and grows with the bare minimal maintenance, these are the plants that you should be looking forward to getting!
+If you are looking for a plant which grows under basic lighting conditions and grows with bare minimal maintenance, these are the plants that you should be looking forward to getting!

-Apart from them being low maintenance plants, another great thing about these succulent plants is that they are quite colorful and add a whole new charm to any room that you decide to grow them in!
+Apart from them being low-maintenance plants, another great thing about these succulent plants is that they are quite colorful and add a whole new charm to any room that you decide to grow them in!
 When they grow out in the open, these plants can grow to become quite big and spread out but when growing indoors, they’ll remain limited to the size of the pots and are the perfect plant for growing indoors.

 Best-known Succulent Plants

-Here are the best type of succulents that you can grow indoors right from a seed-stage and see your plants grow-
+Here are the best type of succulents that you can grow indoors right from a seed stage and see your plants grow-